dapr/blog/daprblog/content/posts/2021/vscode/index.md

 - More component customization support in the form of templates for common component files.
 - Viewing the configuration files found in Dapr instances identified in the application tree view.
-- VS Code specific Dapr sidecar to handle all Dapr related interactions on VS Code itself.

 ## How to Contribute
 As a developer, you are best positioned to help us identify the challenges faced in everyday Dapr development and as such, we invite you to share your feature ideas or open issues on the official [GitHub repository for the extension](https://github.com/microsoft/vscode-dapr).
 We also encourage you to attend our recurring [Dapr community calls](https://github.com/dapr/community#community-meetings) to see demos and discuss new feature proposals with the rest of the Dapr community!